-In a recent piece on Cézanne’s Banks of the Marne, I mentioned by way of comparison the painting Zola’s House at Médan, another composition where house peek out amid dense foliage, atop river banks, with the buildings and greenery reflected in the river.
+In a recent piece on Cézanne’s Banks of the Marne, I mentioned by way of comparison the painting Zola’s House at Médan, another composition where houses peek out amid dense foliage, atop river banks, with the buildings and greenery reflected in the river.
 Zola’s House at Médan is otherwise known as Le Château de Médan.
 Painted between 1879 and 1881, it is now part of the Burrell Collection in Glasgow.

 A book on Cézanne by Hajo Düchting, first published in 1999 by Taschen – entitled simply Cézanne but with the title page offering by way of elucidation 1839-1906, Nature into Art – attempts to contextualise and draw out the life of the famously taciturn and reclusive artist.
 Sometimes tending towards psychological evaluation, Düchting’s text discusses Zola’s House at Médan, including a lengthy quotation on the composition of the work by Cézanne’s occasional painting partner and fellow Post-Impressionist Paul Gauguin.